 Shady hike through a hemlock forest with several nice waterfalls.

 - Longer: Not really.
-We used several trails to form the biggest loop we could at 7.5 miles
+We used several trails to form the biggest loop we could.

-Map: Print out the trail map from the park site, and the trails also appear in the Kittatinny Trails.
-There were trail map and guides at the center.
+Print out the trail map from the park site, and the trails also appear in the Kittatinny Trails.
+Trail maps and guides may be available at the center.

 Inside the PEEC center building in the parking lot.
 Check for opening times if you tend to arrive early, as we didn’t spot a porta-john.